-How do you know what value to feed the 16bit SID frequency register to get a certain note?
-The easy way is to use ready made tables, calculated by someone else.
-In this case, the only thing to keep in mind is that the tables you use will be different depending on the machine you use.
-Use this table for a PAL C64 and this table for a NTSC C64.
+How do you know what value to feed the 16-bit SID frequency register to get a certain note?
+The easy way is to use ready made tables calculated by someone else.
+In this case, the only thing to keep in mind is that if you want a specific tuning, the tables you use will be different depending on the machine you use.
+For standard concert pitch (A4 = 440 Hz), use this table for a PAL C64 and this table for a NTSC C64.

 First thing you need to do is to calculate the actual Hz of the notes that you want to use (such as 440hz for the standard A note).
 This is calculated in the following way:

 BASEFREQ = 440; //This is the Hz for the standard A note.
 NOTE = 0; //This is the note relative to the standard A. 0 = standard A itself, -1 = G# etc. STEPS_PER_OCTAVE = 12; //Normally we use 12 notes per octave.
 FREQ_HZ = BASEFREQ * 2^(NOTE/STEPS_PER_OCTAVE);

 Using this formula, we get a table which looks something like this: